 COM interop projects that reference one or more assemblies containing imported COM types are compiled like any other managed project.
-You can reference interop assemblies in a development environment such as Visual Studio, or you can reference them when you use a command-line compiler.
-In either case, to compile properly, the interop assembly must be in the same directory as the other project files.
+You can reference interop assemblies in a development environment such as Microsoft Visual Studio 2005 and compile your project normally, or you can use a command-line compiler.
+In either case, to compile properly, the COM-derived assembly must be in the same directory as the other project files.

 To reference an assembly with a command-line compiler, use the /reference compiler switch (for Visual Basic 2005 and C# projects) and the name of the DLL containing the imported COM types.

 The .NET Framework SDK provides compilers for Visual Basic 2005, C#, C++, and JScript 8.0.
 For compiler-related instructions, see your language documentation.